eCommerce Speed Optimisation Guide

 - Lazy Loading: Delays loading non-critical elements (e.g., images, videos) until they are needed – typically when the user scrolls.

-Both methods contribute significantly to faster initial load times and are increasingly common in high-performing online stores.
+Both methods speed up initial load times.
+They are now common in high-performing online stores.

 Implementing a Responsive, Mobile-First Design

-With the majority of online shopping now occurring via smartphones, eCommerce speed optimisation and responsiveness are both crucial.
-In turn, a responsive design ensures that your eCommerce website adapts seamlessly to any device size or screen orientation, while still maintaining speed and functionality.
+Most online shopping now happens on smartphones.
+So eCommerce speed and responsiveness both matter.
+A responsive design adapts smoothly to any device size or screen orientation.
+It keeps speed and functionality intact.

 Testing for Mobile Responsiveness: